m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/deployment/docker/docker.md

 We can also run it in detached mode with `-d` instead of `-it`. this will run the container in the background which is visible with `docker ps` command.

+### Docker Logs

+We can see the logs of a container using `Docker logs CONTAINER_ID`.
+There are various options available for this.

+### Execute command on running container

+we can do it using `exec` command. similar to run but run is for starting a new container.

+### Docker Volumes

+We can create volume using `docker volume` and use -v when using run command. this can help us create a permanent storage for our containers or share a storage between them.

+### Copy files between host and containers

+We can use `docker cp` to copy files between host and containers.

+### Bind map Volumes

+We change our source code often so, we don't want to build image everytime we make a change.
+We can bind directories using -v options. for example, `docker run -it -v {pwd}:/app` this will make sure that any file that changes is changed inside container.

 ## Docker machine